d44-scription/scription-web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Pipeline

+This application uses a simplified version of Git-Flow to prevent environment variables being baked into the production environment.
+All new development should be branched off `develop`, which will automatically deploy to the staging server once merged.
+When changes have been tested, they should be merged into `main` which will deploy to production.

 ## Running locally

 This app is dockerised, so setup should be standardised.
 Running: